-• time: Use this command to obtain an overview of user, system, and elapsed time.

-- gprof: Use this tool to obtain an execution profile of your program (a pcsamp profile).
-Use the -p compiler option to enable gprof use. - VTune: This Intel performance monitoring tool is a Linux-server, Windows-client application.
-It supports remote sampling on all Itanium and Linux systems. - psrun is a PerfSuite (see http://perfsuite.ncsa.uiuc.edu/) command-line utility that allows you to take performance measurements of unmodified executables. psrun takes as input a configuration XML document that describes the desired measurement.
+- time: Use this command to obtain an overview of user, system, and elapsed time. - gprof: Use this tool to obtain an execution profile of your program (a pcsamp profile).
+Use the -p compiler option to enable gprof use. - VTune: This is an Intel performance monitoring tool.
+You can run it directly on your SGI UV system.
+The Linux server/Windows client is useful when you are working on a remote system. - psrun is a PerfSuite (see http://perfsuite.ncsa.uiuc.edu/) command-line utility that allows you to take performance measurements of unmodified executables. psrun takes as input a configuration XML document that describes the desired measurement.